Fae/fae/README.md

 <a name="download"></a>
 ## Download

-All builds are hosted on Amazon S3 and include these files:
+pre-built versions of the library are hosted on Amazon S3.
+These are "full builds" meaning they include all the official, open-source, plugins.

+Each build of Fae includes these files:

 - `fae.js` - Development build.
 Unminified and includes debug asserts and other checks that negatively affect performance.